Heart of England and South Wales

 Stanway House (Lord Neidpath's Home)

-Stanway is notable for its manor house, Stanway House.
-Lord Neidpath, whose family tree charts relatives back to 1202, opens his melancholy home and grounds to visitors a few days a week in the summer.
-Walking through his house offers a unique glimpse into the lifestyles of England's eccentric and fading nobility (tel.
-01386/584-469).
+More of a humble crossroads community than a true village, sleepy Stanway is worth a visit mostly for its manor house, which offers an intriguing insight into the English aristocracy today.
+If you're in the area when it's open, it's well worth visiting.
+The Earl of Wemyss (formerly titled as Lord Neidpath) opens his melancholy home and grounds to visitors just two days a week in the summer.
+Walking through his house offers a unique glimpse into the lifestyles of England's eccentric and fading nobility.

-The impressive but gutted old castle, spread over 30 acres, is the second largest in Europe after Windsor.
+The impressive but gutted old castle, spread over 30 acres, is the second largest in Britain after Windsor.
 English Earl Gilbert de Clare erected this squat behemoth to try to establish a stronghold in Wales.
-With two concentric walls, it was considered to be a brilliant arrangement of defensive walls and moats (9 miles north of Cardiff, 20 min by car from St. Fagans or take train from Cardiff to Caerphilly and walk 5 min, tel.
-02920/883-143).
+With two concentric walls, it was considered to be a brilliant arrangement of defensive walls and moats.
+Surrounded by lakes, gently rolling hills, and the town of Caerphilly, it's is the most visit-worthy I've seen in South Wales.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Like the Continent, Great Britain is a delight to explore.
-We're starting in the Cotswolds, two hours west of London.
-From there we circle south to Wells, Glastonbury, Stonehenge and into South Wales.
+We're starting in the Cotswolds.
+From there we circle south to Wells, Glastonbury, Stonehenge, and into South Wales.

 We're starting in the Cotswolds.
-It's important to get out of your car — and we're doing that on horseback.
+It's always important to get out of the car — and we're doing that on horseback.

 St. Michael — the archangel who fought the devil — guards the door.
 Pre-Christian symbols decorate the columns — perhaps leftovers from those pagan days.
 You can barely see a few of the frescoes that used to cover the church.
 The list of rectors goes way back — without a break — to 1269.